MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botanical/morphology.md

 ![alt](/assets/images/achillea-millefolium-botanical-morphology.jpg "title")

-Yarrow possesses two primary types of roots: taproots and fibrous roots.
-Taproots can reach depths of up to 60 centimeters, spreading laterally, while fibrous roots create a dense surface network for nutrient absorption.
-This adaptable root system responds to seasonal changes and varying soil conditions.

-The plant's stems are typically erect, displaying variations in color and diameter as they age.
-In these stems, the leaves occur in pairs at each node, lending the plant a fern-like appearance and providing crucial support for its inflorescences.
-These leaves are small, green, and intricately dissected to maximize surface area.
-Their prominent venation aids in efficient nutrient and water transport.

-In terms of flowers, yarrow produces compound inflorescences called corymbs, comprising numerous small florets.
-Ray florets, typically white or pink, attract pollinators, while central disc florets, in a vibrant yellow hue, play a pivotal role in both pollination and seed production.
-This blooming process occurs from late spring through early autumn, ensuring a consistent supply of nectar for pollinators.

-This plant has also fruits that consist of achenes, which are dry and one-seeded, and typically small and oblong.
-These achenes are attached to a modified structure called a pappus, facilitating their dispersal by the wind.
-These fruits also contain seeds that exhibit variations in size and range in color from dark brown to black.
-Their textured surfaces are designed to absorb water and adhere to soil particles during germination.
-These lightweight seeds rely primarily on wind dispersal and possess remarkable longevity, remaining viable for several years.
-Optimal germination conditions depend on factors like temperature, light, and soil moisture, with the ideal temperature range being specific for this process.
+The Achillea millefolium (or yarrow), is mainly composed of roots, stems, leaves, flowers, fruits, and seeds, on a morphological level.

+It has a deep taproot system reaching 60 cm deep and spreading meters horizontally, along with shallow fibrous roots.
+These roots are slender (0.1-0.5 mm) and have dense root hairs (200-300 micrometers long) for nutrient and water absorption.

+Its stems varies in color and thickness, starting thin (2-4mm) and thickening (5-8mm+) as it matures, while the leaves are feathery, bright green, well-veined, and serrated, optimized for ecological functions.

+This plant has compound corymb inflorescences, attracting pollinators with 2-4 cm diameter capitulums.
+Also, they have central disc florets that are vital for pollination.

+The A. millefolium produces fruits called achenes that are dry and one-seeded achenes (2-3mm long, 1-2mm wide), in brown, black, or grayish-brown colors, while the seeds from these fruits vary in size (1.5 to 2.5mm) and have a dark brown to black color.

 ## What is the morphology of A. millefolium roots?

 Achillea millefolium's root system comprises taproots and fibrous roots.
 Taproots can reach over 60 cm deep and spread meters horizontally, while fibrous roots form a shallow mat, averaging 150-200 roots per square meter.

-These roots slender diameter (0.1-0.5 mm) aids in nutrient absorption and their densely distributed root hairs (200-300 micrometers long) further enhance nutrient and water uptake.
+These roots' slender diameter (0.1-0.5 mm) aids in nutrient absorption and their densely distributed root hairs (200-300 micrometers long) further enhance nutrient and water uptake.

 Root growth follows a seasonal pattern, with increased growth in spring and slower growth in winter.
 Also, the plant exhibits root system plasticity, allocating resources to root growth during drought stress to access deeper water sources.